BehaviorTree/BehaviorTree.CPP/RoadmapDiscussion.md

 __Under development...__

-Does it make sense to change the signature of the TreeNode constructor from:
+It might make sense to change the signature of the TreeNode constructor from:

     TreeNode(const string& name, const NodeParameters& params)